Panelista-Output/panelista-articles/content/en/fractal-design-and-panelista.md

 **Alexander**: It has been overwhelming!
 We have gathered input from our customers in a variety of channels and formats, but never had such clear, strong, and manageable feedback as now.
 The quality has been at a high technical level, which makes it easier to draw conclusions, and in turn, take concrete actions.

-The video format itself has been really rewarding and fits in with our quest to be personal to both our brand ambassadors and consumers, and we have marketed Panelista as ~~a direct channel into our product development department~~.
+The video format itself has been really rewarding and fits in with our quest to be personal to both our brand ambassadors and consumers, and we have marketed Panelista as ~~a direct channel to our product development department~~.

 {{< en/visitpanelista >}}